ShreyaGoel03/Sales-and-Inventory-Management-System/README.md

 <p float = "center">
 <img src = "https://user-images.githubusercontent.com/43794593/154765591-8b5d1fd8-5299-4bf2-b716-5409717d49c3.png" width = 40% height = 40%></p>

 <b>3.
-Pending Items Table</b>:The orders of the list of items placed before and yet to be delivered are stored here.<br/>
+Pending Items Table</b>: The orders of the list of items placed before and yet to be delivered are stored here.<br/>
 <p float = "center">
 <img src = "https://user-images.githubusercontent.com/43794593/154765600-a066f292-1c19-4026-b52b-8a4f15bb0ea4.png" width = 40% height = 40%></p>

 <b>4.
-Inventory Report Table</b>:The transactions of the items(addition of a new item, adding items in stock and selling of items) that have taken place in the store is stored here to generate the inventory report. <br/>
+Inventory Report Table</b>: The transactions of the items(addition of a new item, adding items in stock and selling of items) that have taken place in the store is stored here to generate the inventory report. <br/>
 <p float = "center">
 <img src = "https://user-images.githubusercontent.com/43794593/154765617-2354f6f5-a88a-4e16-815e-37224ebb2fe1.png" width = 40% height = 40%></p>